johnnyw66/SAP2/README.md

 With the cicuit set to auto tick - the code will start to run, updating the decimal display until it reaches the result '15', which is an approximation (albeit poor) of the square root of 197.

+Note: Very near the output **DISPLAY MODULE**  I've also included debug output from the two banks of the four 8-bit registers (R3,R2,R1,R0 and their alternate counterparts).
+Look out for the labels **DBGREGBANK0** and **DBGREGBANK1** showing 32-bit values.

 Software Requirements